-The available information concerning the ownership on the sites, i.e. existing buildings, equipment, infrastructure, etc., should be updated.
-Where ownership is not clear, then we have a plan on paper and schedules for implementation but little real progress.
+The available information concerning the ownership on the sites, i.e. existing buildings, equipment, infrastructure, should be updated.
 Thus, it is critical from the outset of the management measures that the ownership issue is addressed in a comprehensive manner.
+In addition, the various stakeholders have to be identified and considered and consulted in the planning process for the management measures.